Photo Gallery III: Lake Okoboji Guest Cottage

 Window Gable Over Kitchen Sink

-An architectural surprise element over the sink lights and adds charm to the room
+An architectural surprise element over the sink light adds light and charm to the room

 Unique custom build-in cabinets